BBN-Q/libaps2/doc/installation.rst

 Hardware
 --------

+**IMPORTANT NOTE**: The APS2 enclosure has mounting brackets on the sides for securing the box to a standard 19" rack.
+However, these brackets *cannot* support the weight of the entire APS2 system.
+Therefore, you must mount the APS2 on a shelf.
+Furthermore, the top-rear section of the APS2 enclosure has a screen which serves as the air intake for the cooling system.
+Never stack equipment on top of the APS2 in a way which blocks this air intake.

 The BBN APS2 system contains one or more analog output modules and an trigger distribution module in an enclosure that supplies power to each module.
 Up to 9 analog modules may be installed in a single 19" 8U enclosure, providing 18